Static (DC Comics)

 Static (Virgil Ovid Hawkins) is a superhero appearing in American comic books published by DC Comics.
-The character was created by Milestone Comics founders Dwayne McDuffie, Denys Cowan, Michael Davis, and Derek T. Dingle, and first appeared in Static #1 (June 1993), written by McDuffie and Robert L. Washington III and illustrated by John Paul Leon.
+The character was created by Milestone Comics founders Dwayne McDuffie, Denys Cowan, Michael Davis, Derek T. Dingle, and Christopher Priest.
+The character first appeared in a 3-page preview in Icon #1 (May 1993) with his first full appearance in Static #1 (June 1993), written by McDuffie and Robert L. Washington III and illustrated by John Paul Leon.
 He is a member of a fictional subspecies of humans with superhuman abilities known as metahumans.
 Not born with his powers, Hawkins' abilities develop after an incident exposes him to a radioactive chemical called "Quantum Juice", turning him into a "Bang Baby" (a sub-category of metahuman).

 The character drew much inspiration and was in fact designed to represent a modern-era Spider-Man archetype.
 After the closing of Milestone Comics, Static was incorporated into the DC Universe and became a member of the Teen Titans.

 Static has made numerous appearances in other forms of media.
 The character has been featured in various animated series, including Static Shock, a version of the storyline made slightly more suitable for a younger audience, as well as animated films and video games.